-Although heat is included in the name, you can use a heat pump for air conditioning.
+Although heat is included in the name, you can use a heat pump for AC.
 It works by transferring heat instead of generating it (furnaces burn fuel to generate heat) which is why it is used as a two way unit.
 It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of their efficiency.
 Just compare these two top of the line units from Lennox.

 XC25 Air Conditioner